CiscoDevNet/esxi-auto-installer/README.md

 ### I saw warnings on the ESXi Console during the installation phase!
 It is normal to see warnings on the ESXi Console screen during the installation phase.\
 As long as they are **warnings** and not **errors**, the installation will continue.\
 There may also be prompts that say "Press ENTER to contiue".
 But it is recommended that you do not press any keys.
-Again, as there are no actual errors, the installation will continue and the warning/prompt will go away momentarially.
+Again, as long there are no actual errors, the installation will continue and the warning/prompt will go away momentarially.

 ### Using the Static Routes feature causes my installation to fail.
 Currently, the static routes feature is not meant for routes related to the management IP address after the ESXi host is installed.
 It's designed to help with certain storage connectivity issues that can come up during the ESXi installation process.